zachnieto/neatqueueweb/docs/README.md

 The amount of time a player can sit AFK in a queue.
 This timer is reset basically any time the player interacts with the server.
 #### Usage: `/afktimer [toggle] (duration)`
 #### Arguments
-`toggle`: Enable autokicking of players who are detected as AFK.  \
+`toggle`: (Default: True) Enable autokicking of players who are detected as AFK.  \
-`duration`: The length of time in seconds to wait before kicking an AFK player.
+`duration`: (Default: 5400) The length of time in seconds to wait before kicking an AFK player.

 ---